-Wellcome is an independent foundation, which means all our work is funded from an investment portfolio that currently stands at £29.1 billion.
+Wellcome is an independent charitable foundation.
+Our work is funded from an investment portfolio that currently stands at £38.2billion.

-Since then, Wellcome’s funding has come from a wide range of financial assets around the world:
+Since then, Wellcome’s funding has come from a wide range of financial assets around the world, including:

 - publicly listed stocks and shares

 - venture capital

 - hedge funds and other investments.